 Over the years Maramotti, whose company's headquarters remain in Italy, has established a number of prizes including the Max Mara Art Prize for Women, which was founded in 2005 in collaboration with the Whitechapel Gallery, and the Women in Film Max Mara Face of the Future Award, which was founded the following year by Maramotti.

 Additionally.
-Maramotti is keen to support young talent and the company has worked closely with include Kingston University and the Royal College of Art in continuing to help with education and training students.
+Maramotti is keen to support young talent and the company has worked closely with universities like the Royal College of Art and Kingston University in continuing to help with education and training students.